ICCR, IGNCA coming up with book on dimensions of India's soft power: Sahasrabuddhe | Entertainment

 - India

-Two leading cultural institutions have come together to produce a book on various dimensions of ''India's soft power'' through multiple facets of art, cuisine, Sanskrit, ayurveda and other cultural heritage of the country, ICCR president Vinay Sahasrabuddhe said on Monday.
+Two leading cultural institutions have come together to produce a book on various dimensions of ''India's soft power'' through multiple facets of art, cuisine, Sanskrit, ayurveda and other cultural heritage of the country, ICCR president Vinay Sahasrabuddhe said.

+He said the book will be an ''anthology of 23 articles'' written by various scholars.

 Indian Council for Cultural Relations, the cultural wing of the Ministry of External Affairs (MEA), and Indira Gandhi National Centre for the Arts (IGNCA), under the Ministry of Culture, have joined hands for this project.